anees-tricon/js-cop-public/puzzle-1/README.md

 1. Identify why the output is not just boolean and provide the explanation in the readme section below.
 2. Change the code so that the type will be `boolean` and not `boolean | null`.
-3. Add supporting test cases for the changes in 2.
+3. Modify test cases for the changes in 2.
-4. Raise a PR containing changed code and updated Readme.
+4. Raise a PR containing changed code and the updated Readme.

 ## Explanation (point 1)